 A Sudan plated lizard habitat with proper heating, lighting, substrate, and food/water bowls is not enough for the long-term welfare of your pet.
 First, this kind of setup is ugly.
 Second (and more importantly), minimalistic setups like this are horribly boring for your pet and do nothing to keep them entertained or help them feel secure.

 Enclosure decorations play a very important role in a reptile’s mental and physical wellbeing by mimicking their natural environment and providing things for them to smell, explore, climb, hide under, and otherwise interact with.
 This is called environmental enrichment, and it’s how zoos keep their animals happy and healthy.
-For a more in-depth discussion on this topic, I recommend reading Environmental Enrichment For Reptiles: What?
-Why? and How?
+For a more in-depth discussion on this topic, watch my video: How to Provide Enrichment for Lizards.

 Sudan plated lizards need places to hide in order to feel secure in their environment, especially when they’re young and their predator avoidance instincts are in high gear.
 Hides are also important for giving the lizard a place to shelter from heat and light when it’s had enough.
 In the wild, they will take shelter in animal holes, termite mounds, rock piles, and rock crevices.